heremaps/xyz-qgis-plugin/README.md

     + `Clear cache` : empty the temporary cache folder.
 Active layers will be invalid after clearing cache.
     + `Clear cookies` : clear the login cookies.
 This could be helpful when login or loading show Authorization error

-When the user make some edits to the loaded layer, the changes can be pushed to XYZ Hub via the button `Push changes` in the toolbar.
+When the user make some edits to the loaded layer, the changes can be pushed to the server via the button `Push changes` in the toolbar.

 **Note:** User can also add background map tiles via the "Map Tile" tab.
-User will need to use your credential from https://developer.here.com/.
+User will need to use your API key following [the instructions here](https://www.here.com/docs/bundle/identity-and-access-management-developer-guide/page/topics/plat-using-apikeys.html).

 ## Testing